What is the Federal Work Study (FWS) program?

 All students are classified into one of four “Work/Study” categories by the financial aid office.

 - Federal Work Study — (high hiring priority)

-- Non Aid Student Job — (low hiring priority)
+- Non-aid Student Job — (low hiring priority)

 You can find what category you’re in through the Student Records System by navigating to Self Service > Campus Finances > View Financial Aid.
-Pick the applicable year, and look for one of these in the Award Description category — here’s a picture example of someone labeled “Campus Employ No Need.”
+Pick the applicable year, and look for one of these in the Award Description category — here’s a picture example of someone labeled “Campus Employment No Need.”
 Your original financial aid award letter would also have this information, but you can always contact the Office of Financial Aid if you’re still unsure.
 Students who do not receive aid are classified as “non-aid student job”.

-Only FWS students may work FWS jobs.
+Only FWS students are eligible to work in FWS positions.

 All employable students may work any non-FWS job, but hiring priority is given to FWS and Campus Employment students.